rohan843/my-operating-system/README.md

 > Each entry of the table is 8 bytes long, with a perfect backwards compatibility available, all the
 > way up to 80386 systems.

-4. Setup the programmable interrupt controller to ensure messages from devices such as the keyboard are not blocked.
+4. Setup the background for setting up the programmable interrupt controller to ensure messages from devices such as the keyboard are not blocked.
+   As part of this, we'll build some classes that help us manipulate ports.

 > ## PIC: Programmable Interrupt Controller
 >